ansible/ansible-container/docs/rst/configure_openshift.rst

 Access to ports 80 and 443
 ``````````````````````````
-Make sure there are no processes listening on ports 80 and 443..
-If you're running a local web server that happens to listen on these ports, you'll need to temporarly stop the server, or move it to a different port.
-The registry that comes installed with OpenShift by default listens on ports 80 and 443.
+Make sure there are no processes listening on ports 80 and 443.
+If you're running a local web server that happens to listen on these ports, you'll need to temporarily stop the server, or configure it to listen on different ports.
+We'll be using ports 80 and 443 to access the local OpenShift registry.

 Software packages
 `````````````````